gsyates1/ha-roborock-control-panel/README.md

 * Only one floor(map) is supported

 ### Support Vacuums
 This framework has only been tested with the following vacuums.
 Other Roborock vacuums should work, but may need additional changes not spelled out in the intructions provided.
+If you use this with another vacuum model please let me know so I can update this list.

 ```
 Roborock QRevo Pro